cynkra/constructive/tests/testthat/_snaps/s3-ggplot2-Coord.md

             if (any(!is.finite(raw_rng))) {
               return(numeric())
             }

             rng <- log(raw_rng, base = base)
             min <- floor(rng[1])
             max <- ceiling(rng[2])

             if (max == min) {
               return(base^min)
             }

             by <- floor((max - min) / n) + 1
             breaks <- base^seq(min, max, by = by)
             relevant_breaks <- base^rng[1] <= breaks & breaks <= base^rng[2]
             if (sum(relevant_breaks) >= (n - 2)) {
               return(breaks)
             }

+            # the easy solution to get more breaks is to decrease 'by'
             while (by > 1) {
               by <- by - 1
               breaks <- base^seq(min, max, by = by)